Who Will Pay My Medical Bills in a Personal Injury Case?

 After a personal injury where there is insurance available, how insurance companies pay medical bills depends on the type and circumstances of the accident, as well as the type of insurance.
 Common types of accidents leading to personal injury claims include vehicle accidents, slips and falls, product liability, medical malpractice, dog bites, and work injuries.

 For injuries not sustained in a motor vehicle accident, you may receive payment for medical bills through the negligent party’s insurance policy or you may file a personal injury lawsuit.
 For example, if you were injured in a Pennsylvania slip-and-fall accident on someone else’s property, the premises owner may carry a medical benefit called “MEDPAY Insurance” which will pay your medical bills up to the amount of the policy.
-If you have been injured by medical malpractice, the at-fault doctor may have medical malpractice insurance and assets that can go toward a settlement that includes payment of your bills.
+If you have been injured by medical malpractice, it’s important to seek guidance from a medical malpractice attorney.
+The at-fault doctor may have medical malpractice insurance and assets that can go toward a settlement that includes payment of your bills.

 Will the Insurance Company Send Me a Check for My Bills?